 Her mother came to see her and blamed the breakup of the marriage on Ida Baker.
 She sent Katherine to Bad Worishofen, a spa town in Bavaria, where she miscarried after trying to lift a heavy suitcase and place it on top of a cupboard.

 Mansfield's life in Bavaria had a major effect on her writing.
 She was introduced to the works of Anton Chekhov, who would prove to be a bigger influence on her than Oscar Wilde.
 In January 1910, she returned to London, where she had over a dozen works published in The New Age.

 A socialist magazine edited by A.R.
 Orage, it was a highly regarded intellectual publication.
-In 1911, her first short story collection, In A German Pension, was published.
+In 1911, Mansfield's first short story collection, In A German Pension, was published.
 A hit with critics, the book would be greatly enjoyed by readers during World War I, due to its negative portrayal of Germans.